Protecting human health

-The EPA undertakes enforcement action, consistent with its Guidelines on compliance and enforcement (1.7 MB PDF), when there are breaches of the Environment Protection Act 1993, licence conditions or environment protection policies.
+The EPA undertakes enforcement action, consistent with its Guidelines on compliance and enforcement, when there are breaches of the Environment Protection Act 1993, licence conditions or environment protection policies.
 Enforcement can range from verbal warnings through to prosecution.

 Proposed changes to legislation

 Proposed changes to environmental legislation will require among other things, industry to consult with the community on their activities.

 In proposed changes to planning legislation, the Environment and Conservation Portfolio¹ has recommended that health impact assessment should play a much greater role when assessing new developments.

 The National Environment Protection Council (NEPC) collaborates with the health sector to set standards and criteria for air quality, site contamination, water quality, etc, through legislative and non-legislative approaches.